 Example 1: Small

 You need 15 LPM of sustainable flow and an output pressure of 30 PSI.
 Consumption doesn't vary much throughout the workday.
-In this case, a Standard with two 10 LPM oxygen concentrators will satisfy your immediate requirements.
+In this case, an HVO Standard 20 gallon system (or HVO 2-Go) with two 10 LPM oxygen concentrators will satisfy your immediate requirements.

 Example 2: Medium

 You need 30 LPM of sustainable flow most of the time, with occasional peak usage of 50 LPM.
-In this case, a Mighty Mite with four 10 LPM oxygen concentrators will be a good fit.
-The higher pressure of the Mighty Mite will allow more oxygen to be stored to handle peak usage periods.
+In this case, a Mighty Mite 60 gallon system with three 10 LPM oxygen concentrators will be a good fit.
+The higher pressure of the Mighty Mite, as well as the larger storage tank, will allow more oxygen to be stored to handle peak usage periods.

 Example 3: Large